Low-latency Speech Enhancement via Speech Token Generation: Abstract

 \section{Abstract}

 Existing deep learning based speech enhancement mainly employ a data-driven approach, which leverage large amounts of data with a variety of noise types to achieve noise removal from noisy signal.
 However, the high dependence on the data limits its generalization on the unseen complex noises in real-life environment.
 In this paper, we focus on the low-latency scenario and regard speech enhancement as a speech generation problem conditioned on the noisy signal, where we generate clean speech instead of identifying and removing noises.
 Specifically, we propose a conditional generative framework for speech enhancement, which models clean speech by acoustic codes of a neural speech codec and generates the speech codes conditioned on past noisy frames in an auto-regressive way.
 Moreover, we propose an explicit-alignment approach to align noisy frames with the generated speech tokens to improve the robustness and scalability to different input lengths.
 Different from other methods that leverage multiple stages to generate speech codes, we leverage a single-stage speech generation approach based on the TF-Codec neural codec to achieve high speech quality with low latency.
-Extensive results on both synthetic and real-recorded test set show its superiority over data-driven approaches in terms of noise robustness and temporal speech coherence. \footnote{This work has been submitted to the IEEE for possible publication.
-Copyright may be transferred without notice, after which this version may no longer be accessible.}
+Extensive results on both synthetic and real-recorded test set show its superiority over data-driven approaches in terms of noise robustness and temporal speech coherence.